TIMOVIS/GCSE_mandarin_assistant/NETLIFY_SETUP.md

 # Netlify Environment Variables Setup

-This app uses environment variables for API keys.
-Follow these steps to configure them on Netlify:
+This app uses server-side Netlify functions to handle all AI API calls.
+API keys are stored securely on the server and never exposed to the client.

 ## Required Steps